1247: Pope Innocent IV, semi-retired by Emperor Frederick II, issued a Bull refuting blood libels and sent it throughout Germany and France.

 2002(25th of Tammuz, 5762): Just eight days before his 79th birthday Brazilian economist Samuel Isaac Benchimol whom the Brazilian government memorialized with the creation of the Benchimol Prize, passed away today.

-2003: As of the first anniversary of the opening of the Imperial War Museum designed by Daniel Libeskind 470,000 had visited the building.
+2003: As of the first anniversary of the opening of the Imperial War Museum designed by Daniel Libeskind 470,000 people had visited the building.

 2004: In one of those cross-cultural mixtures that is uniquely America Takeru Kobayashi, a native of Japan won the “Mustard Yellow Belt at Nathan’s Famous hot-dog eating contest, an event meant to sell more of sausages originally by Nathan Handwerker.